lpsinger/userguide/procedures/vetting.rst

-:doc:`GWCelery <gwcelery:index>` orchestrates and supervises performing basic data quality and detector state checks, grouping of events from individual pipelines into :doc:`superevents <superevents>`, initiating automated :doc:`localization and parameter estimation <parameter_estimation>`, inferring :doc:`classification and source properties <inference>`, and sending alerts.
+:doc:`GWCelery <gwcelery:index>` orchestrates and supervises performing basic data quality and detector state checks, grouping of events from individual pipelines into :doc:`superevents <superevents>`, initiating automated :doc:`sky localization and parameter estimation <parameter_estimation>`, inferring :doc:`classification and source properties <inference>`, and sending alerts.

 A Data Quality Report is prepared that consists of a semi-automated detector characterization and data quality investigation for each event.
 It provides a